PartyWumpus/C-to-befunge93/README.md

 - 64 bit signed values on the stack
 - 64 bit values allowed in the funge space

+## Important usage note
+Requires being run in this repo, because the preproccessor step (for now) requires the befunge_libc/ folder to exist.

 ## Notes about the implementation

 The top left 10x10 corner is a sort of zero page as it can be indexed with only 3 characters (ie 05g for getting the value at 0, 5), and is used as the registers (more specifically, `00` is the stack pointer, `10` is the call stack pointer, `20` is the return value, and the rest are general purpose, so register ID 1 is `30`, register 8 is `01`)